- Search The Registry

 - My Account

 On this date in 1911, Buck Clayton was born.
-He was an African American jazz musician.
+He was a Black jazz musician.

 A Century of Jazz by Roy Carr